On the Hamilton's isoperimetric ratio in complete Riemannian manifolds of finite volume: Introduction

 \section{Introduction}

-The papers \cite{hamilton3, hamilton4} have historically influenced the study of the Ricci flow on smooth Riemannian manifold in the last 20 years.
+The papers \cite{hamilton3, hamilton4} have historically influenced the study of the Ricci flow on smooth Riemannian manifolds in the last 25 years.
 Recent advances can be found in \cite{hamilton1, hamilton2}, where Daskalopoulos and Hamilton investigate the behaviour of the maximal solutions of the Ricci flow over planes of finite volumes.
-They introduce a series of isoperimetric ratios, which present some properties of monotonicity.
-These allow us to avoid singularities, which may appear at the extinction time of the Ricci flow.
+Recent contributions in the same direction can also be found in \cite{hsu, zheng}.
+The original idea of Daskalopoulos and Hamilton was to introduce a series of isoperimetric ratios, which present some properties of monotonicity.
+These allow to avoid singularities, which may appear at the extinction time of the Ricci flow.
 Again in \cite{hamilton1, hamilton2}, the authors assume the existence of minimizers for certain isoperimetric ratios, which correspond to the maximal solution of the 2--dimensional Ricci flow on a plane of finite volume.
-Our results deal with a proof of existence of such minimizers in any dimension (eventually, higher than 2) under two sharp quantitive assumptions, which are naturally involved in the isoperimetric profile function.
-In order to do this, we apply methods of the geometric measure theory, which can be found in \cite{ritore3, morgan4, morgan1, morgan3, nardulli1, nardulli2, ritore1, ritore2}.
-The results of such papers contain various theorems of compactness and regularity for the classical isoperimetric problem and turn out to be very powerful tools, once applied to the context of \cite{hamilton1, hamilton2}.
+Our results deal with a proof of the existence of such minimizers in any dimension (possibly, higher than 2) under two sharp quantitative assumptions, which involve the isoperimetric profile function, allowing us to generalize \cite[Theorem 1.1]{hsu} in our Theorem \ref{ste5bis11Hsu} (note that for the reader convenience \cite[Theorem 1.1]{hsu} is reported integrally below as Theorem \ref{hsu1}).
+The main contributions of this work are: \begin{enumerate} \item In dimension three and higher, the isoperimetric problem with the separability constraint is equivalent to the one without the separability constraint. \item In dimension two and higher, we discuss necessary and sufficient conditions, in order to show the existence of nontrivial minimizers.
+(See Theorems \ref{ste4}, \ref{ste61}, \ref{ste5bis}, \ref{ste4bis1}, \ref{ste5bis11}, \ref{ste5bis11Hsu} and Remark \ref{Rem:CounterExSte4}). \end{enumerate} The first general idea of our paper, treating the case of a Riemannian manifold $M$ of dimension $n+1\ge3$, is that the isoperimetric problem with the separability constraint is equivalent to the isoperimetric problem without the separability constraint.
+This equivalence holds only in dimension higher than $2$.
+Proposition \ref{Prop:EquivalenceInHigherDimensions0} shows the details.
+In dimension $2$ the equivalence fails to be true (compare Remark \ref{Rem:ComparisonWithHsu}) and different tools must be used, in order to generalize the results in literature.